ebensakyi/esicapps-web/README.md

 //// ***
 ////////////////////////

-1. Save premises multiselects - done
-2. force new user to change password - done

-3. google data studio dashboard
-4. forget password
-5. show menus based on user
+1. work on followup inspection with images
+2. work on data transfer
+3. work on app website